 When it is necessary for employees to charter a plane, the total cost is reimbursable.
 If, however, the plane was chartered only for the personal convenience of employees, reimbursement shall be limited to the cost of airfare for a "scheduled" airline flight to the same location.

 If a private vehicle is used, mileage shall be reimbursed and computed using map mileage.
 Mileage shall be computed from the traveler’s official station or residence; whichever is less, to the destination.
-Reimbursement will be the rate as established by the Chief Fiscal Officer of the State.
-This rate is currently .42 cents per mile.
+Reimbursement will be the rate as established by the Chief Fiscal Officer of the State, which is currently .42 cents per mile.

-Individuals driving their own private vehicles on University business are entitled to vicinity mileage reimbursement.
+Individuals driving their own private vehicles on university business are entitled to vicinity mileage reimbursement.
 This amount must be listed separately from ‘official’ mileage.
 If traveling from Fayetteville to Northwest Regional Airport (XNA) a traveler is entitled to 35 miles each direction, for a total of 70 miles to be reimbursed.

-Individuals driving from Little Rock to the Little Rock Airport are allowed 10 miles each direction, for a total of 20 miles to be reimbursed.
-Remember mileage starts from your 'official station' unless you departed for your trip from your home and that location is closer.
-When renting vehicles within the State of Arkansas and where available within the United States, the mandatory Enterprise/National and Hertz rental car contracts must be utilized unless a documented exception is noted.
-Acceptable exceptions include the type/size of vehicle not available or an Enterprise/National or Hertz location or not available at destination for rental.
+We have a mandated State contract for car rentals with Enterprise/National and Hertz.
+When renting vehicles within the State of Arkansas and where available within the United States, the mandatory Enterprise/National and Hertz rental car contracts must be utilized unless a documented exception is noted by the Travel Office.

 If the traveler uses personal funds, tickets may be purchased from any travel agency or online booking tool.
 Reimbursement will be made to the traveler once the trip has been taken.